Emulation

 Paradox on Linux

 The editing of existing Paradox tables can also be achieved by means of a Windows utility named Paradox Data Editor, which can be installed and run on Linux under Crossover.
-The Paradox Data Editor is available from MiTeC at www.mitec.cz/pde.html.
+The Paradox Data Editor is available from its author at MiTeC.

 Home